mckellwoodland/feature_ood_med/README.md

 ## SegVol

 This repository contains a fork of the official SegVol repository as a submodule.
-The branch `feature_ood_med` has all of our changes.
+The branch `feature_ood_med` has all of our changes and instructions for use.

 ## CLIP-Driven Universal Model